How to Add Google Search Console to WordPress and Google Analytics

 What is Google Search Console?

-Google Search Console, which used to be known as “Google Webmaster Tools,” is a free dashboard of tools and reports available to all website owners.
+Google Search Console (formerly known as “Google Webmaster Tools”) is a free dashboard of tools and reports available to every website owner.

-Search Console is designed to help users analyze and manage their site’s appearance in Google’s search results.
-It can help you make the right decisions to improve your site’s ranking position and overall look on the search results pages.
+This powerful platform helps you analyze and manage your site’s appearance in Google’s search results, empowering you to make informed decisions that improve your search ranking positions and enhance how your site appears on search results pages.

 With Search Console, you can also: